Ocean Township, Monmouth County, New Jersey: Education

-At the end of the 2016–17 school year, Loch Arbour left the district after receiving approval from the New Jersey Department of Education and following the overwhelming passage of a referendum; with 14 public school students and school property taxes of $2 million, Loch Arbour had been paying an average of $143,000 per pupil, which would be significantly reduced under new sending/receiving relationships established with the West Long Branch Public Schools for Pre-K–8 and Shore Regional High School for 9–12, under which Loch Arbour would pay tuition to each district based on the number of students.
+Ocean Township High School with 996 students in grades 9–12 (Oakhurst).
+According to U.S. News & World Report, overall academic performance placed Ocean Township High School at the 183rd ranking for high schools in the state for the 2023–2024 school year.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 131.98 mi of roadways, of which 119.74 mi were maintained by the municipality, 4.56 mi by Monmouth County and 7.68 mi by the New Jersey Department of Transportation.

 Ocean Township is accessible by several major roads.
 The Route 18 freeway traverses the western part while Route 35 passes through in the east.
-Route 66 runs along the southern border with Neptune and Route 71 straddles the eastern border with Deal and West Long Branch.
+Route 66 runs along the southern border with Neptune and Route 71 straddles the eastern border with Deal, West Long Branch, and Long Branch.
 The Garden State Parkway is located west of Ocean in neighboring Tinton Falls.

+Many of Ocean Township's businesses and commercial activities are located on these major roads, including Ocean Commons on Route 35, which features businesses such as Wawa, Inc. Other notable commercial areas located on these major roads include the Seaview Shopping Center (formerly Seaview Square Mall), which is located off of Route 66 and features businesses like a Costco and HomeGoods.

 Public transportation

-A brief stretch of NJ Transit's North Jersey Coast Line passes through in the east, but the closest stations are Allenhurst and Elberon.
+A brief stretch of NJ Transit's North Jersey Coast Line passes through in the eastern part of the township, but the closest stations are at Allenhurst and Elberon.
+Commuter service is available on the North Jersey Coast Line south to Point Pleasant Beach and Bay Head or north to points such as Belmar, Long Branch, Newark, Hoboken Terminal and Penn Station in Midtown Manhattan.

 NJ Transit provides local bus transportation on the 832 and 837 routes.

 Ferry service is available through the SeaStreak service in Highlands, a trip that involves about a 25–30 minute drive from Ocean Township (depending on the section of town) to reach the departing terminal.
 SeaStreak offers ferry service to New York City with trips to Pier 11 (on the East River at Wall Street) and East 35th Street in Manhattan.
 The ferry service also offers seasonal travel, such as to the public beaches on Sandy Hook, baseball games at Yankee Stadium and Citi Field, trips to Broadway matinees, Martha's Vineyard in Massachusetts, college football games at West Point, fall foliage in the Hudson Valley, and to the Macy's Thanksgiving Day Parade, among other excursions.